Apia, the capital of Samoa, is a small, bustling city situated on the north coast of the Samoan island of Upolu.

 The demonstrators are not ‘performing’ for tourists, they are local artisans who hone their craft at the Centre whilst allowing tourists to observe and question their traditional work.
 As a result of this, the Cultural Centre feels like a gathering of local people who are sharing their skills; the activities do not feel contrived or ‘on show.’

 Our guide was extremely passionate and knowledgeable about Samoan history and culture and answered any and every question asked of him.

-The extremely painful process can only be completed in stages over a long period of time.
-Two men held the young man still, whilst another continually wiped away the trickles of blood.
-The tattooist hammered a tiny chisel into the young man’s skin to make the tattoo.
+Samoan tattoos cover the upper arms, torso and upper legs and are an intricate blend lines and dot patterns.
+The extremely painful process is completed in stages over a long period of time.
+Two men held the young man still, another man continually wiped away the trickles of blood whilst the tattooist hammered a tiny chisel into the young man’s skin to make the tattoo.